 Minimum age to hunt

 There is no minimum age for snaring hares, hunting some frog species or hunting with a bird of prey.
-However, you must be of required age to use these hunting weapons:
+However, you must be of required age if you are using the following hunting weapons:

 Firearms: you must be at least 12 years of age and, if you are under 18 years of age, you must be accompanied by an adult hunter.
 The adult hunter must comply with the basic rules for accompanying young hunters and with certain requirements imposed by federal firearms legislation.